marypiper/bcbio_single_cell_workflow/lessons/02_QC_report.md

 # bcbioSingleCell QC Report

+### Different approaches to running `bcbioSingleCell`

 There are various approaches to running `bcbioSingleCell` to generate the QC report.
-The first part is getting all of the output from the `bcbio` final directory loaded in to create the `bcb` object.
-The next step is running through code which will compute metrics and generate figures for quality assessment.
+The first part is getting all of the output from the **`bcbio` final directory loaded in to create the `bcb` object**.
+The next step is running through code which will **compute metrics and generate figures for quality assessment**.
 This second step is best done locally so you can run the code interactively and assess things as you run through the report code chunks.
 For approaches #1 and #2 listed below, you are doing everything locally.
 For #3 and #4 you are creating the `bcb` object on the cluster, and then moving it local to perform the report generation.

-1. **Using a [Docker image]**(https://hub.docker.com/r/lpantano/bcbiosinglecell/).
+1. **Using a [Docker image](https://hub.docker.com/r/lpantano/bcbiosinglecell/)**.
 If you choose this method, you can run the entire report from start to finish.
     - First, install Docker
     - Pull the Docker image: `docker pull lpantano/bcbiosinglecell:r3.5-bsc0.1.5`
     - Set your memory RAM limit to 4G or more.
 This is done with the Docker main application (Preferences -> Advanced)